29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 ])
 == Scoring Takeaways
 - All scoring requires vertical capability
-- Employing multiple methods of scoring (mogo, neutral/alliance stake) would require a multiple -- or one more complex, morphing -- systems
+- Employing multiple methods of scoring (mogo, neutral/alliance stake) would require multiple systems or 1 complex system such as a lift
-- Emphasis must be put on precision and reliability as there is little room for error = Rules analasis
+- Emphasis must be put on precision and reliability as there is little room for error = Rules Analysis
 == Format
 To avoid simply regurgitating the rules (to people who already understand them), we are going to simply list some rules with a paraphrased description; then how it affects us; then potential solutions -- if a rule presents no problem, we will not cover it.\
 *e.g.*\